sergkhit/rsschool-devops-course-tasks/README.md

 -------------------------------
 Issued AWS addresses of all servers can be seen after "terraform apply"; they are displayed in the outputs.

-chmod 400 rs-task2-key.pem
+chmod 400 rs-task-key.pem
-cat rs-task2-key.pem
+cat rs-task-key.pem
-ssh -i rs-task2-key.pem ubuntu@ip_address_bastion
+ssh -i rs-task-key.pem ubuntu@ip_address_bastion

 After accessing the bastion, create a file named rs-task2-key.pem and paste the contents of the key into it.
 Then adjust the permissions of rs-task2-key.pem with the following command: chmod 400 rs-task2-key.pem